 There is a strong community feeling among Armenians in Egypt.
-Outside of the family, we have cultural centers, sports clubs; we have multiple choirs; we have our church.
+Outside of the family, we have cultural centres, sports clubs; we have multiple choirs; we have our church.

 I missed seeing little kids run around the tables, my dad play cards, the elders play backgammon at the table across while the basketball team practices.

 I missed the familiar faces, being at ease like that.
 Hanging out with my friends, the guys, cursing like sailors, making fun of each other, telling stories, speaking my language.

 I mean, speaking Armenian to another Armenian, nothing compares to that.